wsjwong/gantt-chart-for-team-lead/README.md

 ## Database Schema

-The application uses the following main tables:
+The application uses a simplified database schema focused on project-level management:

 ### `profiles`
 - User profiles with role-based access